NikosAlexandris/pvgis-prototype/docs/tutorials/introduction.md

     - The albedo is set to 0.2
     - The Linke Turbidity is set to 2

-!!! note "On the Linke Turbidity"
+!!! warning "On the Linke Turbidity"

     By default, PVGIS does _not_ use any Linke Turbidity input when it gets to read solar irradiance components from external datasets,